grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### ready to embark)

 [//]: # (Lunch time: day 1, run to Stilt City)
-With food aboard, Hemi found Percy in the sonar compartment around midday and reported that all the various umbilicals had been withdrawn, and the _Prospect_ was ready to swim under its own power again.
+Having completed all the restock and resupply work, Hemi found Percy in the sonar compartment around midday and reported that all the various umbilicals had been withdrawn, and the _Prospect_ was ready to swim under its own power again.
 They could expect to be ready to embark from the depot sometime that day.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

-"I do not know if you have any business left to take care of up on the exchange floor or anything," said Hemi, "but the cargo is loaded, all the critical supplies are aboard, Chips says the engines are running cleanly enough, and the boat is more or less repaired."
+"I do not know if you have any business left to take care of up on the exchange floor or anything else," said Hemi, "but the cargo is loaded, all the critical supplies are aboard, Chips says the engines are running cleanly enough, and the boat is more or less repaired."

 "Nice work, Hemi.
 Do we have any money left?"